Architecture¶

 Keyword-based intent classification and domain agent dispatch.
 Runs on every text message (Telegram and WhatsApp) before the agent is invoked.

-Taxonomy (TOOL_CATEGORIES) — maps twelve domain names to their canonical tool lists: utility, memory, email, calendar, github, news, slack, jira, drive, meetings, diagnostics, health.
+Taxonomy (TOOL_CATEGORIES) — maps thirteen domain names to their canonical tool lists: utility, memory, email, calendar, github, news, slack, jira, drive, meetings, diagnostics, health, database.
 TOOL_TO_CATEGORY is the reverse lookup used in tests.

 select_agent(categories) — dispatches to the right agent: